VladimirKalachikhin/GaladrielMapSK/README.md

 ## Usage
 Go to Webapps menu of SignalK web control panel and open **Galadrielmap_sk**; or open _http://your-signalk:3000/galadrielmap_sk/_

+### Track logging
+Install [naiveGPXlogger](https://www.npmjs.com/package/naivegpxlogger) to track logging.
+You can control the log recording in the GaladrielMap interface.
+But GaladrielMap has a possibility to show any currently being recorded .gpx file.
+Therefore, if some program in the server writes track log to .gpx, this file can be displayed on the screen dynamically.

 ## Extension of SignalK protocol
 The `value` of `notifications.mob` path has  the following additional properties except specified in the documentation: